-- Secure the front of the panel, and then push the rear of the panel in with the key inserted in the lock. - 2.
-Turn the key counterclockwise to the original position, remove it, and then close the lock cover.
+- 1. Secure the front of the panel, and then push the rear of the panel in. - 2.
+Install the bolt.

 1. Spark plug cap

 Checking the spark plugs

 The spark plugs are important engine components, which are easy to check.
 Since heat and deposits will cause any spark plug to slowly erode, the spark plugs should be removed and checked in accordance with the periodic maintenance and lubrication chart.
 In addition, the condition of the spark plugs can reveal the condition of the engine.